 Grease Trap Parts

-A commercial grease trap consists of several parts.
+Commercial grease traps consist of several parts.
 One of these parts is the lid which is often removed with a crowbar/wrench during cleaning.
 There are some grease trap lids that are attached with bolts.

 There are also molded plastic traps that are usually snapped off during cleaning.

-A grease trap also consists of baffles whose main function is to separate the flow of wastewater in the grease trap tank.
-Because fats, oils, and grease are lighter than water, they rise to the top of the trap tank.
+Grease traps also consist of baffles whose main function is to separate the flow of wastewater in the grease trap tank.
+Because fats, oils, and grease are lighter than water, they rise to the top of the tank.
 Ultimately, allowing cleaner sewage water to pass via the trap before entering the sewer system.